Cynanchum laeve (Honey-Vine Climbing Milkweed) on 6-26-22, #901-1.

 Cynanchum laeve (Honey-Vine Climbing Milkweed) on 6-26-22, #901-2.

 When I was a kid, I remember morning glories coming up in the garden and climbing on the sweet corn.
 The same is true here in the garden… The first “weeds” to come up after the garden is tilled are the morning glories.
 Ummm.
 Except for one thing… In 2021, there was one climbing on the asparagus, and a few were on the sweet corn.
 I thought they were morning glories and I could get some photos so I let them grow.
 Well, when they flowered, they were NOT morning glories at all.
 They turned out to be Cynanchum laeve, the Honey-Vine Climbing Milkweed.
-I didn’t get good photos in 2021, but they came up in the ditch along the street in front of the garden so I took photos.
+I didn’t get good photos in 2021, but they came up in the ditch along the street in front of the garden in 2022 so I took photos.

 Cynanchum laeve (Honey-Vine Climbing Milkweed) on 6-26-22, #901-3.